-You buy a share of the property – normally starting from 40% – which can be funded by a traditional mortgage or a cash lump sum.
+You buy a share of the property from between 10% and 75% – which can be funded by a traditional mortgage or a cash lump sum.
 You pay us rent on the share you don’t own, usually calculated at a standard subsidised rate of 2.75%.

 It’s an affordable way to jump on the property ladder.
 The minimum deposit is much lower than when purchasing a home on the open market, because it’s only based on the share you’re buying – and it can be as low as 5%.